 Harry was not listed with the family in the 1901 census.
 Emmerson's obituary does not list Harry as a surviving descendent; it only names his three daughters.

 This is probably the Harry Webb who was listed as a soldier at the Internment Camp at Amherst per the 1918 town directory.
 He may also be the Harry Webb of Maccan who joined the 93rd.
 Regiment in September, 1914.
+No further biographical information is available.
 (See below for details on another, younger Harry Webb).

 On Oct.
 17, 1906 she married Thomas Knox McNAIR at Trinity Methodist Church in Amherst.
 She died in 1926 and is buried in the Highland View Cemetery, as is Thomas (who died in 1924).